manideepgattamaneni/manideepgattamaneni/README.md

 - 👋 Hi, I’m @manideepgattamaneni
 - 👀 I’m interested in games, travel
-- 🌱 I’m currently learning everything new
+- 🌱 I’m currently learning Ruby & Scala
-- 💞️ I’m looking to collaborate on almost anything
+- 💞️ I’m looking forward to work with everyone.

 <!---
 manideepgattamaneni/manideepgattamaneni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.